The Georgetown PBPM program is designed for "career change" students and offers the following for qualified applicants:

 - The opportunity to be evaluated and receive a recommendation letter from the Pre-Med Committee (after completion of 30 credits at Georgetown University).

-- Volunteer clinical opportunities and information in the health field.
+- Assistance with obtaining volunteer clinical opportunities, research opportunities and information in the health field.

 - One-on-one advising and other academic support.

 - Eligibility to register with the Georgetown University Pre-Medical Society and Post-Bac Student Group.

 - Workshops and seminars on how to prepare for, apply to, and interview for medical school.

 - Commercial MCAT preparation course offered on campus or online and cost is now covered by tuition.

 - Financial aid advice and eligibility for federal Stafford loan and selected private loans.

 - Limited need-based scholarship awards are available and will be applied to the final semester of tuition: these are not guaranteed at the point of admission.

 - Linkage with the following Schools of Medicine: Georgetown, George Washington, New York University, Robert Wood Johnson Medical School and University of Pittsburgh